istio/tools/perf/stability/graceful-shutdown/README.md

 This is measured by sending many long lasting requests.

 When the server is redeployed, traffic should gracefully transition to the new deployment - connections should not be dropped.

+It is recommended to also run the `istio-upgrader` test, to ensure connections shutdown gracefully for Istio upgrades.